Asset Lift Lending

 Common Mistakes New Borrowers Make

-That is why the right goal on the first project is not to stretch every number.
-It is to complete the deal cleanly enough that the second deal becomes easier.
+That is why the right goal on the first project is not to stretch every number to the breaking point.
+It is to complete the deal cleanly enough that the second deal becomes easier, faster, and more profitable.
+Build the track record first.
+The leverage, the pricing, and the deal flow will follow.

 Related Financing Resources